Top 10 Free Project Management Tools

 You can also try Nozbe Personal, which you can use solo or in a team.
 It has similar features as Nozbe Teams, only that it’s not available in the free version.

-10. Taskeo – business & project management solution created by a remote team for remote teams
+10. Taskeo – business & project management solution for remote teams

 Taskeo’s project management solution is a part of their comprehensive online business management suite.
 It’s a free tool that comes with your favorite features for task management and on top of that, it offers some extra functionalities to boost your team’s productivity.